Ukraine war round-up: Rockets hit bridge and warm words for Johnson

 Getting ready to ship grain

-Ukraine says work has started at three ports aimed at forming "green corridors" to allow grain exports.
+Ukraine says work has started at three Black Sea ports aimed at forming "green corridors" to allow grain exports.

 A spokesperson for the Odesa military administration said naval teams would build convoy routes out of the southern ports of Odesa, Chornomorsk and Pivdennyi.